 Suggested reading: Quantum house of cards

-(December tba, hybrid) How to interpret quantum supremacy claims – John Symons
+(December 13th, 4PM CET, online) How to interpret quantum supremacy claims – John Symons, Jack Horner

-Philosopher John Symons (U Kansas) will join us at HLRS and help us understand the meaning of quantum supremacy claims.
+Philosopher John Symons (U Kansas) and computer scientist Jack Horner (U Kansas) will join us at HLRS and help us understand the meaning of quantum supremacy claims.

 Suggested reading: What Have Google’s Random Quantum Circuit Simulation Experiments Demonstrated about Quantum Supremacy?